biancajemsten/project-1-wdi/README.md

 #### High Scores

 On mobile versions the high score pops up when pressing *Show High Scores*.
 This feature is linked to the local storage which allows the scores to remain on the page even when it's updated.
 The local storage was a challenge to implement and it still has some bugs.

+#### Wins

+The outcome of the game far succeeded my expectations of it.
+A few features I am extra proud of are:
+-	The implementation of gravity – the look and feel of the game is augmented with it
+-	How seamless it is for the user to switch themes
+-	Having set out the collision detection for the exact bits of the hoops and also having that be mobile responsive
+-	The use of local storage to save high scores

 #### On the to-do list